alvimpaulo/Frednator-Electron-Version/README.md

 opencv 3.4 is nedded to compile cpp modules

-To use:
+To use :
-  *Clone repository
-  *npm install
+  - npm install
-  *npm run build
+  - npm run build
-  *npm run start
+  - npm run start